Decision making: Definition, types of decision, process, and examples

 • The decision by the majority.
 It is the one that is taken in divided form, “winning” the most against the least.
 Its disadvantage is that the minority may be right.

-See also How to solve problems creatively
+See also How to Develop Trust in the Workplace

 It has been shown that the most efficient decisions are those that are made collegiately and by consensus.